VII. Federal Motor Carrier Safety Regulations

 If gasoline or other flammable liquid leaks from a stopped vehicle, no emergency signal producing a flame shall be lighted or placed except at such a distance as will assure the prevention of a fire or explosion.
 A lighted fusee or other flame-producing emergency signal cannot be attached to any part of the commercial vehicle.
 Flame producing emergency signals cannot be used for any commercial vehicle transporting explosive material, any cargo tank vehicle used for the transportation of flammable, explosive or poisonous material (whether loaded or empty), and instead a driver must use emergency reflective triangles, red electric lanterns or red emergency reflectors.

-When an injured party’s vehicle collides with a stopped tractor-trailer which has no warning signals or devices in place, the federal regulations requiring the placement of warning signals near the vehicle can be used to establish the carrier’s negligence.
+If a tractor-trailer driver stops on the shoulder of the road, without an emergency mechanical breakdown, then the trucking company can be held liable when a vehicle leaves the lanes of travel and strikes the rear of the trailer because it is foreseeable that traffic will go onto the shoulder of the road and hit a vehicle that is illegally parked there.
+When an injured party’s vehicle collides with a stopped tractor-trailer and the truck driver failed to immediately activate his flashers before exiting the vehicle or failed to place warning signals or devices in place, the federal regulations requiring the use of flashers and the placement of warning signals near the vehicle can be used to establish the carrier’s negligence.
 A carrier can be held liable for an accident involving a stopped commercial vehicle if the driver fails to place warning markers next to a stopped vehicle, even if the vehicle has been stopped for less than 10 minutes, since regulations require the driver to place the signals as soon as possible.
 A failure to place warning signs after remaining stopped in the roadway for more than 10 minutes may subject a carrier to punitive damages on the basis that the failure to comply with this guideline demonstrates a conscious indifference to public safety.
 A driver can be held liable for stopping in an emergency lane on the shoulder of the roadway at night near lanes of high traffic because of the probability that his vehicle will not be seen by other drivers and the availability of safer resting spots.

 Determine if the tractor was equipped with emergency warning devices if the driver did not place them out before the accident.